misakey/backend/docs/content/endpoints/auth_flow.md

 }
 ```

-- `identity` (object): the authable identity linked to the received identifier value.
+- `identity` (object): the identity linked to the received identifier value.
   - `display_name` (string): a customizable display name.
   - `avatar_url` (string) (nullable): the web address of the end-user avatar file.
   - `account_id` (string) (nullable): the potential account id linked to the identity.